 Purpose: To determine the efficacy of early extracorporeal shockwave lithotripsy (e-ESWL) in colic patients with ureteral stones and the patient criteria for the most effective e-ESWL.

-Results: Define optimal e-ESWL to occur within a 24-hour critical cut-off time.
+Result: Optimal e-ESWL was defined to occur within a 24-hour critical cut-off time.
 Multivariate regression analysis concluded with screened variables: age, stone size, stone location, and HU, that ESWL success was 1.85-fold higher in the e-ESWL patient group.
-The subgroup analyses the following conditions: ?65 years old by 1.784-fold; ?10 mm stone size by 1.866-fold; mid to distal stone location by 2.234-fold; and ?815 HU by 2.130-fold.
+The subgroup analyses the following conditions: ?
+65 years old by 1.784- fold; ?10 mm stone size by 1.866-fold; mid to distal stone location by 2.234-fold; and ?
+815 HU by 2.130-fold.
 When all the conditions were met, the e-ESWL success was 3.22-fold higher.

-Conclusions: In case of colic due to ureteral stones, the patient is recommended to receive a lithotripsy within the first 24 hours.
-E-ESWL is recommended especially in patients who are ?65 years, or with a ureteral stone HU ?815, sized ?10 mm, or in a mid to distal location.
+Conclusion: In case of colic due to ureteral stones, the patient is recommended to receive a lithotripsy within the first 24 hours.
+E-ESWL is recommended especially in patients who are ?
+65 years, or with a ureteral stone HU ?
+815, sized ?
+10 mm, or in a mid to distal location.

 Teichman JM.
 Acute renal colic from ureteral calculus.
 N Engl J Med.
 2004;350:684-93.